unbalancedparentheses/data_science_in_julia_for_hackers/README.md

 # Data Science in Julia for Hackers

-Book written by [LambdaClass](https://lambdaclass.com/) with a focus on applied knowledge and computational techniques, written in the Julia language.
+A book written by Federico Carrone, Herman Obst Demaestri and Mariano Nicolini, with a focus on applied knowledge and computational techniques, written in the Julia language.
+Acknowledgements to Martina Cantaro and Camilo Plata.

 You can visit the book page [here](https://datasciencejuliahackers.com/)

-## Chapter index
+## Table of contents

+### Part I: Data Science and Julia
 * [First chapter](https://datasciencejuliahackers.com/01_science_technology_and_epistemology.jl.html): Science, technology, models and epistemology.

 * [Second chapter](https://datasciencejuliahackers.com/02_julia_intro.jl.html): Here we introduce the Julia programming language, showing examples of code and some first steps.

+### Part II: Bayesian Statistics
 * [Third chapter](https://datasciencejuliahackers.com:wq/03_probability_intro.jl.html): An introduction to probability, probability distributions and Bayes' interpretation.

 * [Fourth chapter](https://datasciencejuliahackers.com/04_naive_bayes.jl.html): using a Naive-Bayes approach we construct a simple spam email filter.